 Certain Plan investments are shares of mutual funds and common/collective trusts managed by an affiliate of the Charles Schwab Trust Company.
-Charles Schwab Trust Company is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
+Charles Schwab Trust Company is the trustee of the Plan and, therefore, these transactions qualify as party-in-interest transactions.
 The expenses of administering the Plan are paid by the Company except for certain trustee and investment management fees which are charged to the Plan.
-Administrative expenses paid by the Plan to the trustee totaled \$33,548 and \$41,230 for the years ended December 31, 2013 and 2012, respectively.
+Administrative expenses paid by the Plan to the trustee totaled \$24,133 and \$33,548 for the years ended December 31, 2014 and 2013, respectively.
+Investment management expenses, which are paid to an affiliate of the trustee, are paid from the investment funds and are reflected in the net appreciation/depreciation of those investments.
 The Hudson Global Stock Fund and member loans are also assets that qualify as party-in-interest transactions.
-The Plan's investment in the Hudson Global Stock Fund, which principally invests in the Company's common stock, was \$2,594,068 and \$3,584,129 as of December 31, 2013 and 2012, respectively.
+The Plan's investment in the Hudson Global Stock Fund, which principally invests in the Company's common stock, was \$1,822,480 and \$2,594,068 as of December 31, 2014 and 2013, respectively.